 Monkeys are wild animals and thus need to be treated with dignity and caution.
-We let the monkeys be monkeys by allowing them to communicate with each other while providing them with plenty of foraging opportunities, balanced diet with plenty of fruits and vegetables, food puzzles, and multiple environments to create a natural environment for them.
-USDA licensing requires that the public stay at least three feet from the enclosure.
-To ensure maximum safety, we will abide by a six foot rule from our enclosures when we give the small, supervised tours by appointment only.
+We let the monkeys be monkeys by allowing them to communicate with each other and by providing them with plenty of foraging opportunities, a balanced diet that includes fruits and vegetables, food puzzles, and enriched indoor and outdoor environments.
+USDA licensing requires that the public stay at least three feet from an animal enclosure.
+To ensure maximum safety, we enforce a six-foot rule when hosting on-site events such as open houses and private tours.

 Please do not buy a pet monkey!
 They look cute and cuddly online, but there are a number of reasons why they do not make good pets: